Getting a great night’s sleep is the ultimate start to the day. You feel refreshed and motivated to start anything you have on the agenda.

 So, stay connected, share those precious thoughts, but put a deadline on the last Whatsapp or Zoom call and give your eyes a few hours to rest before bed.

-Our routines are still all over the place, and as we go into another lockdown, you need to let your body know when it is time to rest.
-And you can do that by paying attention to when you’re eating.
+At the moment, our routines are still all over the place – and as we go into another lockdown, you need to let your body know when it is time to rest.
+You can do that by paying attention to when you’re eating.

 A late-night meal is tempting, but when you eat and try to sleep straight after, your body’s working overtime to digest that food, but also while you’re lying down.

 We fuel our bodies to keep us going, but if you are trying to sleep, that food has nothing to fuel except to keep you awake.

 So, give yourself some time to digest before hitting the hay.

 Thriving on routine

 When you have a baby, you hear that a routine makes everything flow better day to day.
 This shouldn’t change in adults.
 Human beings thrive on routine and knowing what’s to come next.

 A routine is predominantly different to a schedule, which can be regimented and easy to break, but a routine can simply be the order of things as they come up throughout the day.

 This means that your body clock will know when sleep is due, and will rest at the right time.